OpenCyphal-Garage/libcyphal/README.md

 mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Debug -DCONTINUOUS_INTEGRATION_BUILD=1
 ```

+Note that you may (probably will) have to increase the virtual memory available to the virtual machine created by Vagrant.

-> Note that -DCONTINUOUS_INTEGRATION_BUILD=1 is required for this build as the realtime unit tests will not work on a virt.
+Also note that -DCONTINUOUS_INTEGRATION_BUILD=1 is required for this build as the realtime unit tests will not work on a virt.

 You can build using commands like: